 Specific instructions on how to apply for mitigation (either a mitigating circumstances claim or a request for an extension to deadline) for each programme will be provided to students by their department, for example in the programme handbook.

-If a student is experiencing personal difficulties during their studies, the College has several ways in addition to mitigating circumstances that they may be able to offer help and support.
-Students are strongly recommended to contact their personal tutor, Faculty Senior tutor, welfare or other support officers that can help and guide students to the appropriate help.
-A good place to start to access the support that can be offered by the College is the Student Support Zone.
+If a student is experiencing personal difficulties during their studies, the university has several ways in addition to mitigating circumstances that they may be able to offer help and support.
+Students are strongly recommended to contact their personal tutor, Faculty Senior Tutor, welfare or other support officers that can help and guide students to the appropriate help.
+A good place to start to access the support that can be offered by the university is the Student Support Zone.

 Policy and procedures